victrnike/Hearthstone-Cards/readme.md

 # HearthStone Cards

-A list of of all existing cards in "Hearthstone: Heroes of Warcraft" (a game by [Blizzard](blizzard.com)) in JSON format.Including images.
+A list of of all existing cards in "Hearthstone: Heroes of Warcraft" (a game by [Blizzard](blizzard.com)) in JSON format.
+Images of the cards are included.

 ## Example

+### Common cards

 ```json
 {